 During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, teaching strategies, and methodologies.
 The school uses the Best Practices teaching strategies and teachers are trained in the techniques each year.
-PUSD is currently transitioning and fostering change in the areas of Common Core, one to one technology and Linked Learning.

 For additional support in their profession, teachers may enlist the services of the district's Beginning Teacher Support and Assessment (BTSA) facilitator and/or the Peer Assistance and Review (PAR) program.